mortal22soul/mortal22soul.github.io/src/content/work/ieee.md

 dateEnd: "Present"
 ---

-Worked as a web developer
+Working as a web developer